What Vaccines Does My Cat Need? · Kinship

 Rabies

-While yours may be a total homebody, they are still a couple of vaccines that indoor cats need.
+While yours may be a total homebody, there are still a couple of vaccines that indoor cats need.
 The American Animal Hospital Association (AAHA) recommends that all cats receive what they call “core“ vaccines.
 “Vaccinations are a highly effective line of defense against diseases that can make cats very ill or even be fatal,” says Dr. Pendergrass.
 “They are a key component of overall health and wellness for indoor and outdoor cats.”
 Rabies is perhaps the most well-known diseases we vaccinate our pets for, as it is 99.9 percent fatal for any mammal that contracts it.
 The chances that your indoor cat will be bitten by a rabid animal may be slim to none, but it’s required by law in most states all the same.

 You may have also heard your vet mention feline distemper complex, and no, it’s not a reference to your cat’s moody spells.
 It’s a collective term referring to a trifecta of potentially deadly diseases: feline calicivirus, viral rhinotracheitis (a.k.a. feline herpesvirus type one), and feline distemper (a.k.a. feline panleukopenia virus).
 These diseases can cause all sorts of health problems including severe respiratory infections, mouth and facial sores, and gastrointestinal issues.
 They are also extremely resilient and can be tracked into the house on your shoes or clothes, so even an indoor cat is at risk.